Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## Contemporary patterns of migration

-A migrant, according to the UN definition, is someone living outside their country of origin for a period of at least a year.
+A migrant, according to the UN definition, is someone living outside their country of origin for a period of at least a year is .....

 **Interdependence -** is the interrelationships between ACs, EDCs ansd LIDCs through trade, foreign aid and migration